geo-tp/Bitcoin-Card-Wallet/README.md

 ## Passphrase

 The passphrase is an optional feature that adds an extra layer of security to your wallet.
-When set, it is combined with your BIP39 seed to generate a unique set of keys. **Without the correct passphrase, the wallet cannot access the same addresses or funds**, so it is crucial to remember or securely store it.
+When set, it is combined with your BIP39 seed to generate a unique set of keys.

+**Without the correct passphrase, the wallet cannot access the same addresses or funds**, so it is crucial to remember or securely store it.

 ## Random Number Generator

 In the Bitcoin Card Wallet project, **random number generation is a critical component** for creating secure private keys and ensuring the overall security of the wallet.

 The project uses **multiple sources of entropy to generate random numbers**, which are then combined to form a single private key.

+**Hardware, software, and user sources are used** to ensure high randomness in the private key generation process.

 ### Four sources of entropy